 If making garlic (or onion naan), simply press the finely minced garlic into the naan with your fingers, or roll it in.

-To cook the naan, and give it a nice crispy texture, heat a DRY heavy bottom skillet, or cast iron skillet, over medium high heat.
+Step 9: Cook the naan, and give it a nice crispy texture.
+Heat a DRY heavy bottom skillet, or cast iron skillet, over medium-high heat.

 Cooking one naan at a time, placing the naan right in the hot skillet and toast, until large bubbles appear on the visible side.
 Take a peek underneath to see if the naan is deeply golden, adjusting the heat, either lowering or raising.

 When there are large air bubbles on top of the naan bread, and the bottom side is nicely golden, flip.
 This will take anywhere from 2-4 minutes.
 Then cook the other side for another 2-3 minutes, checking to see that the air bubbles are not deeply golden but not burning.
 After the first one, you will get the hang of it.

 TIP: To get the naan to puff up even more, after searing each side, place the naan directly on the gas flame (medium heat) using tongs.
 Naan should puff up beautifully.
 Stack the naan and cover with a towel to keep warm.

 Once all the naan are seared in the skillet, brush or spread with ghee and sprinkle with pinch of salt.
 Sprinkle with fresh herbs- parsley, cilantro or even scallions or chives – right before serving.

 You can also keep the naan warm for a while, stacked, wrapped in foil in a warm oven- then right before serving, sprinkle with the herbs so they look nice and fresh.